wooliesx-recruitment/dotnet-api-techchallenge/README.md

 * Sort endpoint - This endpoint will need to accept a query string parameter called "sortOption" which will take in the following strings :
   - "Low" - Low to High Price
   - "High" - High to Low Price
-  - Ascending" - A - Z sort on the Name
+  - "Ascending" - A - Z sort on the Name
-  - Descending" - Z - A sort on the Name
+  - "Descending" - Z - A sort on the Name
-  - Recommended" - this will call the "shopperHistory" resource to get a list of customers orders and needs to return based on popularity,
+  - "Recommended" - this will call the "shopperHistory" resource to get a list of customers orders and needs to return based on popularity,

 It needs to call the "products" resource to get a list of available products.
 Response will be in the same data structure as the "products" response (only sorted correctly).